bhelsel/agcounts/README.md

 <br>

 This R Package reads the X, Y, and Z axes in a GT3X accelerometer file and converts it to Actigraphy counts.
-This work was inspired by Neishabouri et al. who published the article "Quantification of Acceleration as Activity Counts in ActiGraph Wearables on February 24, 2022.
+This work was inspired by Neishabouri et al. who published the article "Quantification of Acceleration as Activity Counts in ActiGraph Wearables" on February 24, 2022.
 Here are the links to the <a href = https://www.researchsquare.com/article/rs-1370418/v1>article</a> and <a href = https://github.com/actigraph/agcounts>Python implementation</a> of this code on GitHub.

 <br>